Jomonsugi/Union_Lodge_Cocktail_Ingredients/readme.txt

 from this visual might be interesting.
 As a bartender, I find many people do not have a lot of experience with gin or are turned off to the spirit, however it was prominently used in many early cocktail recipes.
-With the resurgence of bourbon over the past decade, one might be surprised to find that rye was the whiskey of choice for cocktails during the pre-prohibition era.
+With the resurgence of bourbon over the past decade, one might be surprised to find that rye was most often used for cocktails during the pre-prohibition era.
 It might also interesting to see carbonated water's influence on pre-prohibition cocktails, used in classics such as the Gin and Tonic, Tom Collins, and the Ramos Gin Fizz.